enjoythelive1/Trios2D/README.md

     if (!window.Trios2D)                                                // Just Enshuring that
         throw new Error("You must include Trios2D in your HTML");       // the engine is defined.
-                                                                        // If not the plugin woul trow more errors
+                                                                        // If not the plugin would trow more errors

     var Trios2D = window.Trios2D,               // Just taking the engine and other component
         Vector = Trios2D.Vector,                // from the window variable, so it's easier